 Trent Walker briefly discusses the making of the Kammavācā manuscript (6.5 minutes).

 Ethiopian manuscripts scholar Eyob Derillo (British Library), in conversation with Melissa Moreton (IAS, Princeton), explores three Christian Ethiopian objects in the Hidden Stories exhibition – including an amulet scroll made for a female patron who is named in the text.
 Derillo contextualizes these objects and explains how they are used historically and today by modern-day Ethiopians, part of a long-standing tradition of manuscript production and use in Ethiopia that dates to the earliest centuries of the Christian era.
 The cloth-covered manuscript with carrying case, amulet scroll used for healing, and bookstand are on loan from the Thomas Fisher Rare Book Library at the University of Toronto.

-Brief introduction to the Ethiopian Christian objects in the exhibition with Eyob Derillo of the British Library.
+Brief introduction to the Ethiopian Christian objects in the exhibition with Eyob Derillo of the British Library (3 minutes).

-Conversation between Eyob Derillo and Melissa Moreton exploring the Ethiopian Christian objects in the exhibition.
+Conversation between Eyob Derillo and Melissa Moreton exploring the Ethiopian Christian objects in the exhibition (45 minutes).

 A Baptismal Register from Mexico City